daisydaisyyy/l-system-generator/README.md

 ]: pop position & angle from stack
 ```

-3. genome compression and persistence: save and reload plant configurations

 #### Structure:
 Login / Signup: users register or log in, PHP creates a session.

 Configuration: users enter their axiom, rules, depth, and angle, then click Start

 Generate + Draw: animate the plant growth, auto-centering the drawing is done by default.

-Save: sends the compressed genome to /api/save.php, where PHP stores it in the plants table using prepared statements.

-Load: on page load (or when opening the save panel), JS fetches /api/load.php, PHP returns all saved genomes for that user, and JS can decode and render small previews or provide “Load” buttons.

-Delete: issues a DELETE request to /api/delete.php?id=…, removing that record.

 ```
 web_l-system/